opendataphilly/opendataphilly-jkan/_datasets/neighborhood-dunding-atream-program.md

 maintainer_email: ''
 maintainer_link: null
 maintainer_phone: null
-notes: "	This data reflects the businesses that received grant funding through the Neighborhood Funding Stream Program.
+notes: 'This data reflects the businesses that received grant funding through the Neighborhood Funding Stream Program.
   The program is administered and funded by the Philadelphia Department of Commerce to support businesses.
-Grants are designed for commercial development, beautification, and financial empowerment opportunities."
+Grants are designed for commercial development, beautification, and financial empowerment opportunities.'
 modified: null
 organization: City of Philadelphia
 resources: